Appalaroshini/M3_Wiper-Control-System/1_Requirements/README.md

 * Generator of true random numbers.
 * Hardware calendar, CRC calculating unit, 96-bit unique ID RTC, subsecond accuracy.

+# WORKING
+* The RED LED is considered for the ACC position.
+Once the push button is pressed for 2 seconds, the RED LED keeps continuously glowing until the stop of the engine signifying the engine condition to be turned ON.
+* On press of the user input push button, the other three Blue, Green and Orange LEDs come ON one at a time with the set frequency.
+The frequency changes on every alternate key press, 3 frequency levels with 1, 4 and 8 Hz.
+* The LED glow pattern stops on the 4th press; the wiper action starts with the next press.
+* If the push button is pressed for 2 seconds continuously, the RED light goes off and the pattern stops bringing it to default position which signifies the engine is turned OFF.

  ## 4 W'S
 #### WHAT IS WIPER SYSTEM